R-Fig-Con/ESP32-Wi-Fi-Firmware/README.md

 your internate name and password.
 To avoid it being shared through github, these two pieces of information were put on a header file, and added to a gitignore.

 This means anyone trying to run the code ought to recreate the file found in [wifi_firmware_esp32/src/wifi_config/.gitignore](here).
-2 string defines WIFI_NAME and WIFI_PASSWORD are enough
+2 string defines WIFI_NAME and WIFI_PASSWORD is all its needed (to confirm: if no password is used it can be NULL)

+## Terminal app

+Removed in this branch.
+Completely focused on fltk gui

 # Wi-Fi firmware for ESP32
 ## A Low-Cost Experimental Platform for Dense Wireless Networks